DORA

 Applies to

-Financial entities across the EU — banks, insurers, investment firms, payment and crypto-asset providers and others — and the critical ICT third-party providers that serve them.
+Financial entities across the EU — banks, insurers, investment firms, payment and crypto-asset providers and others — and the ICT third-party providers that serve them.

 Talk to us